Table of Contents

 Chaired by the Vice President.
 Members consist of the chairs of the committees listed, the Board President, the Minister, and the Director of Religious Exploration.

-SELECTION OF REPRESENTATIVES TO DISTRICT, CLUSTER
+SELECTION OF REPRESENTATIVES TO DISTRICT, CLUSTER AND GENERAL ASSEMBLY 2.5.0

 This policy is for determining who will represent our congregation at Cluster, District, and General Assembly meetings.